Expansion of the propagation of chaos for Bird and Nanbu systems: Definition and main results

-\begin{remark}If $\mu$ is fixed, there exists different $\widehat{\mu}$ having the right marginal.
-It is in fact the choice of $\widehat{\mu}$ that leads to having different systems like, the Bird and Nanbu systems.
-We refer the reader to \cite{graham-meleard-1994,graham-meleard-1997,graham-meleard-1999} for very good discussions on the difference between Bird and Nanbu models.
-What matters here is that our result apply to any systems satisfying Hypothesis \ref{H1} and having jumps of the form (\ref{Eq:BirdJump}).
+\begin{remark}If $\mu$ is fixed, there exists different $\widehat{\mu}$'s having the proper marginal (that is, such that $\widehat{\mu}(.,.,.,\R^{d})=\mu(.,.,.)$).
+In fact, it is the choice of $\widehat{\mu}$ that leads to having different systems such as the Bird and Nanbu systems.
+We refer the reader to \cite{graham-meleard-1994,graham-meleard-1999}, \cite{graham-meleard-1997} p.
+119-120 for very good discussions on the difference between the Bird model and the Nanbu model.
+What matters here is that our result applies to any system satisfying Hypothesis \ref{H1} and having jumps of the form (\ref{Eq:BirdJump}).

 \end{remark}